AlienQueen/HatchetHarry/README.md

 HatchetHarry was started out of a need to play the Magic cards using Linux and FreeBSD.
 It is free software licensed under the terms of the [GNU Affero General Public License, version 3](http://www.gnu.org/licenses/agpl.txt).
 You are free to modify any part of its source code (client-side or server-side), provided that the changes keep this license.

-The supported browsers are Internet Explorer 11+, Mozilla Firefox 4+, Opera 11+, Google Chrome 31+ and all the HTML5 compliant browsers.
-The hardware and software platforms known to run the application successfully are Windows, Linux, FreeBSD, MacOS X, Android tablets, iPad and the Freebox (the modem and media player from the French ISP Free).
+The supported browsers are Mozilla Firefox 4+, Opera 11+, Google Chrome 31+, Internet Explorer 11+ and all the HTML5 compliant browsers.
+The hardware and software platforms known to run the application successfully are Linux, FreeBSD, Android tablets, Windows, MacOS X, iPad and the Freebox (the modem and media player from the French ISP Free).

 If you find any bugs, feel free to report them as we are looking forward for your feedback.